weaviate/weaviate/README.md

 ### Ontology

-Every Weaviate needs to have two ontologies, one for Things and one for Actions.
+Every Weaviate instance needs to have two ontologies, one for Things and one for Actions.
 Ontologies are always; class-, property-, value-based and classes and properties are enriched by a kind.

 | Name          | Type     | Should be in Vector? | Mandatory? | Description |
 | ------------- |:--------:|:--------------------:|:----------:|--------------|